QtCurve/qtcurve/README-qt4.md

 config file via the `QTCURVE_CONFIG_FILE` environment variable.
 This is only really useful for testing alternate config settings without changing the users current settings.

 Usage:

     QTCURVE_CONFIG_FILE=~/testfile kcalc

-# Creating Distribution Packages
-Package as any other cmake projects.